EndPointCorp/end-point-blog/2018/05/07/work-philosophy-canon.html.md

 * [Speed matters: Why working quickly is more important than it seems](http://jsomers.net/blog/speed-matters) by James Somers
 * [Please don’t just say hello in chat](http://www.nohello.com/) by Brandon High
-* [Learn to Read the Source, Luke](https://blog.codinghorror.com/learn-to-read-the-source-luke/) by Jeff Atwood — practical reasons free software and open source matter, and why actually using the source code matters
+* [Learn to Read the Source, Luke](https://blog.codinghorror.com/learn-to-read-the-source-luke/) by Jeff Atwood—​practical reasons free software and open source matter, and why actually using the source code matters
 * [What is free software?](http://www.gnu.org/philosophy/free-sw.html) by the Free Software Foundation and Richard Stallman
 * [The Open Source Definition](https://opensource.org/osd) by the Open Source Initiative
 * [Josh’s Rules (of Database Contracting)](https://it.toolbox.com/blogs/josh-berkus/joshs-rules-of-database-contracting-062707) by Josh Berkus
-* [On excellence](/blog/2008/08/21/on-excellence) by Ethan Rowe — about ownership, taking responsibility for the problem at hand
+* [On excellence](/blog/2008/08/21/on-excellence) by Ethan Rowe—​about ownership, taking responsibility for the problem at hand
-* [Conventions to know](/blog/2010/10/14/conventions) by Jon Jensen — little but important things that ease communication in our work
+* [Conventions to know](/blog/2010/10/14/conventions) by Jon Jensen—​little but important things that ease communication in our work
 * [Selling Without Being Salesy](https://thecleverconsultant.com/how-to-sell-consulting-services-without-being-salesy/) by Jason Parks
 * [Five Whys](http://www.startuplessonslearned.com/2008/11/five-whys.html) by Eric Ries (covered in more depth in his book [The Lean Startup](http://theleanstartup.com/book))
 * [Software Is a Mess and I Feel Fine](http://alanstevens.us/post/130828292006/softwareisamess) by Alan Stevens